Online Estimation with Rolling Validation: Adaptive Nonparametric Estimation with Streaming Data: Stability of Estimators

 Rearranging the terms and let $\omega$ approach $1/2$, the above condition becomes:

-According to \eqref{eq: clean range sieve sgd}, any alternative sieve-SGD will be excluded by wRV if it (1) has a gap in convergence rate against the better value $2s/(2s+1)$ (first line of \eqref{eq: clean range sieve sgd}) and (2) uses a large enough $s^{(k)}$ (second line of \eqref{eq: clean range sieve sgd}).
-This is similar but weaker than the results we derived in Section~\ref{section: batch sieve stability} for batch orthogonal series estimators.
-We conjecture the $i^{1-2\omega\zeta}$ factor in Theorem~\ref{th: stability sieve with shrinkage} can possibly be improved using different conditions or arguments, and will pursue this in future work.
+According to \eqref{eq: clean range sieve sgd}, any alternative sieve-SGD will be excluded by wRV if it: (i) has a gap in convergence rate against the better value $2s^*/(2s^*+1)$ (first line of \eqref{eq: clean range sieve sgd}) and (ii) uses a large enough $s^{(k)}$ (second line of \eqref{eq: clean range sieve sgd}).
+This is similar to the results we derived in Section~\ref{section: batch sieve stability} for batch sieve estimators.
+We can theoretically rule out under-fitting sequences, and simulation studies provide complementary evidence for ruling out over-fitting sequences (\Cref{section: numerical}).
+We conjecture the $i^{2-4\omega\zeta}$ factor in Theorem~\ref{th: stability sieve with shrinkage} can possibly be improved using different conditions or arguments, and will pursue this in future work.

+\begin{remark} The uniform bound on $X$ and/or $Y$ in \Cref{th: stability batch sieve}-\ref{th: stability sieve with shrinkage} cannot be dropped when establishing the uniform bounds on the stability terms.
+This is more evident from examining \eqref{eq: stability batch sieve} where the calculation is very straightforward.
+However, as we discussed in \Cref{remark: holder tradeoff}, the almost sure bound on stability is not always necessary.
+When the estimator converges in a stronger mode to $f_0$, such as in $\|\cdot\|_{\infty}$, it can be relaxed to $\mathbb{E}\left[\left\{\nabla_j \hat{f}_i(X)\right\}^2\right] \lesssim i^{-2b}$.
+To establish the bounds on unconditional expectations of the stability terms, we can follow the same treatment but under milder moment assumptions such as $\mathbb{E}[\|X\|^2] \leq R$ and $\mathbb{E}[(Y - f_0(X))^2 \mid X] \leq M$. \end{remark}